poliorcetics/cargo-intraconv/README.md

 `cargo-intraconv` is a simple helper which will transform Markdown links to [intra-doc links] in Rust projects when appropriate.

-> Note: you will need you need nightly rustdoc or to wait until stabilization.
+> Note: you will need you need beta/nightly rustdoc or to wait until
+> stabilization of intra-doc links, which is underway for **1.48.0** !
+>
 > This crate can still be used to help updating the documentation for
 > `rust-lang/rust` itself and it is its intended usage right now.
+You can
+> also use it for projects depending on beta/nightly.

 [intra-doc links]: https://doc.rust-lang.org/nightly/rustdoc/unstable-features.html#linking-to-items-by-type